yaniv-golan/whatsapp-mcp/README.md

 # WhatsApp MCP

-This is an Multi-Client Protocol (MCP) server for WhatsApp.
+This is a Multi-Client Protocol (MCP) server for WhatsApp.

 With this you can search you personal Whatsapp messages, search your contacts and send messages.